Species, characteristics, reproduction, baby manatee, habitat, danger of extinction + DRAWINGS + VIDEOS

-In the meantime, water levels drop rapidly, and “bottlenecks” form along the sometimes long migration route.
+Water levels drop rapidly, and “bottlenecks” form along the sometimes long migration route.

-The manatee migrates in search of food (grass), just before the drought, without compromising its safety.
+The manatee migrates in search of food (grass) just before the drought, without compromising its safety.

 Moraes-Arraut and his research group (2017) put forward the thesis that the manatee possesses an updatable cognitive map of its environment, and that it is behaviorally plastic, i.e. flexible.

-So look for areas that never dry out, no matter the season, such as, for example, Lake Amaná, in the western Brazilian Amazon, located in the Amaná Sustainable Development Reserve.
+They look for areas that never dry out, no matter the season, such as, for example, Lake Amaná, in the western Brazilian Amazon, located in the Amaná Sustainable Development Reserve.

 In general, relatively little is known about the manatee, and it has not been possible to estimate the existing population in most rivers of the Amazon basin (Silva, Montes, Elías 2014).

-A study conducted in 2019 in the rivers of the Cuyabeno Reserve and Yasuní National Park, located in the Ecuadorian Amazon, using side-scan sonar, operating at frequencies ranging from 200 to 450 kHz, above the hearing range of manatees, found a population density of between 0.9 and 1.09 individuals per km2.
+A study conducted in 2019 in the rivers of the Cuyabeno Reserve and Yasuní National Park, located in the Ecuadorian Amazon, using side-scan sonar operating at frequencies ranging from 200 to 450 kHz, above the hearing range of manatees, found a population density of between 0.9 and 1.09 individuals per km2.